How to convert your ideas into scalable business models

 The Validation Program, launched together with our close partners at UC Berkeley in January 2017 provides a 2-phase structured, capital-efficient, customer-centric method for testing innovative business models’ market viability in the span of only 8 months.

-The Program has successfully scaled worldwide with 12 batches completed or underway globally.
+The Program has successfully scaled worldwide with 14 batches completed or underway globally.
+A batch is a cohort of innovation teams starting the program together in parallel.
 Over its first four years, the program has supported around 300 teams with over 1500 participants through the intense program.
-Of these teams, 21 have been able to exit the program with an initially validated business model to proceed to incubate and scale their business models further.
+Of these teams, 24 have been able to exit the program with an initially validated business model to proceed to incubate and scale their business models further.

 The greatest learning effect in the program comes from the obligatory 100+ customer interviews, in which business model hypotheses are rigorously tested and (in)validated before investing heavily in the development of a product or service.
 One of the most important aspects of instituting this approach is accepting and internalizing the high failure rates that accompany business model innovation, particularly when exploring ideas beyond the traditional core business where even seemingly promising ideas will most likely fail.
 Those running the accelerator and the teams themselves have to embrace a test-, learn-, fail-fast mentality that is often at odds with the dominant culture of traditional core businesses.
 To instill and internalize this culture of evidence-based innovation, the program has banned pitches.
 Instead, in their lessons-learned presentation, the teams evaluate the evidence gathered in customer interviews and give themselves a go or no-go based on clearly defined criteria.
 Despite the vast majority of teams giving themselves a no-go, the program has a 98% satisfaction rating.
 Former participants go on to become advocates for the program.